civicinfo/votebymail/nevada.md

 #### Absentee/Mail-in eligibility
 Any registered voter may request an absentee ballot.
+All registered voters will be mailed a ballot for the 2020 election.

 #### How to apply for absentee/mail-in ballot
 * Fill out [the application form](https://www.nvsos.gov/sos/home/showdocument?id=8262) and submit to [the County Clerk](https://www.nvsos.gov/sos/elections/voters/county-clerk-contact-information)

-* Clark County: All registered voters will receive a mail ballot in 2020.
+* All registered voters will be mailed a mail ballot in 2020.

-**NOTE:** news sources seem to indicate that a mail ballot will be sent to all voters, however, official sources are not reflecting this yet.

 #### Absentee/mail-in application receipt deadline
 Oct 20, 2020